 Annual Testing is Required in Most Central Ohio Areas

-The Ohio Environmental Protection Agency section 3745-95-02 through 3745-95-05 mandate any backflow device found to be operationally defective must be repaired or replaced by a person with a valid state backflow license before the device can be placed back into service.
+The Ohio Environmental Protection Agency section 3745-95-02 through 3745-95-05 mandates any backflow device found to be operationally defective must be repaired or replaced by a person with a valid state backflow license before the device can be placed back into service.
 Backflow devices contain various wear components necessitating periodic maintenance.

 Failure on our part to fulfill this obligation can result in the loss of our state plumbing and backflow licenses and interruption of your water service.